holochain-apps/kangaroo-tauri/README.md

 If you want to sign your Windows binaries with an OV certificate instead of an EV certificate, follow [tauri's instructions](https://tauri.app/v1/guides/distribution/sign-windows).

-## Auto-Updating of your app
+## Auto-Updating of your App

 To add automatic updates to your app, you may follow the instructions [here](https://tauri.app/v1/guides/distribution/updater).
 An empty `updater.json` template file is part of this repository.

 Some important notes:

 * The Holochain Kangaroo stores data on the filesystem according to [semantic versioning](https://semver.org/).
+See [Note on versioning](#note-on-versioning)

+* If you bump your Holochain (and/or) lair keystore version, you need to consider whether it remains compatible with the existing Holochain conductor / lair keystore.

+As a consequence, **be careful not to trigger automatic updates on your end-users if your app is a breaking change due to one of the above mentioned scenarios**.

+## Note on Versioning

+The Holochain Kangaroo stores data on the filesystem according to [semantic versioning](https://semver.org/).
+This has implications on your Choice of package versions in `src-tauri/Cargo.toml`.

 <pre>Example:
 Apps built with Cargo.toml versions 0.0.2 and 0.0.3 will land in separate folders on the filesystem and will have independent